Continually Updated Clinical Reference

 • Organophosphate poisoning

-Connections of the basal ganglia can be categorized as the following:
+Connections of the basal ganglia can be categorized as follows:

 • Input from the cerebral cortex and the thalamus